mrlynn/office-hours-11262019/README.md

-# Working on a solutin to question posed during office hours 11/26/2019
+# Working on a solution to question posed during office hours 11/26/2019

 Nothing much to see here.